aalroudhan/user-microservice/README.md

 ## User Container
 The application can be run as a docker container.
 The environment variabe are in the  .env

-To build the container run following command in the
+To build the container run following command in /api directory

 ```bash
 docker-compose up